sathomas/jsDataV.is/src/text/ch6/01-fonts.md

 });
 ```

-With the defined style rules, inserting multiple `<span>` elements within our map `<div>` creates the complete, if somewhat uninteresting, map of Europe in figure NEXTFIGURENUMBER.
+With these style rules defined, inserting multiple `<span>` elements within our map `<div>` creates the complete, if somewhat uninteresting, map of Europe shown in figure NEXTFIGURENUMBER.

 <style>
 #map-font-2 {